Kher-Labs/secure-squads/README.md

 # Secure-Squads
-A fork of squads-v4 cli for advance tx parsing
+A cli for secure interations with squads-v4

 The following is an overview of commands available to interact with the Squads V4 program via CLI.